 Best Ethnic Neighborhoods

 This North Brooklyn neighborhood may be going through a lot of redevelopment (read, gentrification) but its old school Polish character refuses to budge.
 Greenpoint is home to the second-largest Polish immigrant population in the US, right after Chicago.
 Start your exploration by taking a short walk down Manhattan Avenue.
 It’s the main thoroughfare of the neighborhood and where you’ll find a plethora of Polish bakeries, butchers, meat markets and restaurants.
 Most of which will be marked with the Godło Polski, the Polish national symbol, a white eagle on a red background.

 Meat lovers, in particular, will discover a new world when they sample what the Polish delis have on offer.
-Be warned though; you may get nervous on realizing the sheer variety of meat options on offer.
+Be warned though; you may get nervous about realizing the sheer variety of meat options on offer.
 Kielbasa (a type of country sausage) is an excellent place to start, but your chosen deli may have as many as 12 different varieties of it to choose from!
 Food options here don’t just stop at meat either.
 Fresh bread is an essential staple of any diet, and Greenpoint has that in abundance.
 The Polish are primarily known for the quality of their rye bread.
 But they also have a dozen other types they do an excellent job of as well.
 Make sure to check out a local favorite, the New Warsaw Bakery, on the southern end of Manhattan Avenue.

 For entertainment, be sure to check out the Polish National Home on Diggs Avenue.
 This is where you’ll find the Warsaw box office, bar, and lounge.
 If your command of Polish leaves a lot to be desired, then don’t feel shy about letting people know.
 Most residents can switch easily between Polish and English.